diferma0151/sample_repo/libsvn.md

 Beginning with release 3.4 of TortoiseHg, the subversion libraries and the Python 2.7 SWIG bindings for them have been removed from the TortoiseHg packages.
 This was done primarily because of security problems in the subversion DLLs that we as TortoiseHg maintainers have no control over, but also to avoid having to package a second complete revision control system (svn) in every copy of TortoiseHg (and the major headaches these bindings have become).

+This is inconsequential for most TortoiseHg users, the subversion bindings are only required when using 'hg convert' to convert a subversion repository, or using the hgsubversion extension to interact with a subversion server.
+If you do neither of these things, then you can just enjoy the 3MB smaller packages.
+If you do need either of those two features, continue reading.

 Windows builds of the Python 2.7 SWIG bindings for subversion are not easy to come by.
 32-bit builds for relatively recent versions of subversion can be found at http://alagazam.net/.
 64-bit builds are much less common (if you know of any, please add a link here.
 Anyone can edit this page).

 We offer for download the python SWIG bindings that we were previously including in our binary installers, they are available here: